idaholab/virtual_test_bed/doc/content/pbfhr/steady/griffin.md

 !listing /pbfhr/steady/ss0_neutrons.i block=Executioner

-The Pronghorn sub-application is created by the `[MultiApps]` block.
+The Pronghorn sub-application is created by the [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) block.
 Since we are seeking a steady state solution, we want the thermal hydraulics problem to be fully solved at every multiphysics iteration.
-This is accomplished by a `FullSolveMultiApp`.
+This is accomplished by a [FullSolveMultiApp](https://mooseframework.inl.gov/source/multiapps/FullSolveMultiApp.html).
 The `execute_on` field is set to `timestep_end` to have the thermal hydraulics solve be performed after the neutronics solve.
 This means that for the first multiphysics iteration, the temperature fields in the neutronics solve will be set to an initial guess, while the power distribution in the thermal hydraulics solve will be updated once already. `0 0 0` is specified for the position since the two meshes are aligned.

 !listing /pbfhr/steady/ss0_neutrons.i block=MultiApps

-The coupling to the thermal hydraulics simulation is done by using a `MultiAppProjectionTransfer` of the power density.
+The coupling to the thermal hydraulics simulation is done by using a [MultiAppProjectionTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppProjectionTransfer.html) of the power density.
 This transfer is conservative, in that the total power in both applications is preserved.
 This is important for the multiphysics coupling, as the power will not fluctuate in the thermal hydraulics simulation based on the power density profile and the difference between the neutronics and thermal hydraulics meshes.
-`MultiAppInterpolationTransfer` are used to transfer the solid and fluid phase temperature fields.
+[MultiAppInterpolationTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppInterpolationTransfer.html) are used to transfer the solid and fluid phase temperature fields.
 Conservation is not as important in this direction, as discretization errors on the temperature do not propagate to large errors in the flux distribution.